Are there benefits to c-section scar massages? Do scar tissue massages help?

 Stretches That Help Reduce Lingering C-Section Scar Pain

-You can also help combat c-section scar pain and improve tissue mobility by performing specific stretches.
+You can also combat c-section scar pain and improve mobility by performing specific stretches.

-Again, it is SO important to wait until your incision has fully healed.
+Again, it’s SO important to wait until your incision has fully healed.
 I do not recommend massaging a previous c-section scar while pregnant.
 These stretches, however, are great during pregnancy and postpartum:

 When Is It Too Late To Massage Scar Tissue?

-The best opportunity to prevent and reduce c-section scar tension and adhesions is within the first six months after birth.
+The best opportunity to prevent and reduce c-section scar tension is within the first six months after birth.

-That said, it is never too late – you can always use massage and stretches to improve and reduce the tension around the scar, even years later.
+That said, it is never too late.
+You can always use massage and stretches to reduce tension around the scar, even years later.